perfanalytics/pose2sim/README.md

         Then you will click on the corresponding image points for each view.

     <img src="Content/Calib_ext.png" width="920">

+    Intrinsic calibration error should be below 1 cm, but depending on your application, results will still be potentially acceptable up to 2.5 cm.

 - **With points:**
   - Points can be detected from a wand.\